jerickjoe111/launch-school/JS210/course_topics.md

 a // => still 1.
 ```

-However, when we pass an object as an argument to the function, the parameter is assigned _to the same object, not a copy of that object_: any modification made to the object through the local variable within the function will have a permanent effect on the object:
+However, when we pass an object as an argument to the function, the parameter is assigned _to the same object, not to a copy of that object_: any modification made to the object through the local variable within the function will have a permanent effect on the object:

 ```js
 function addOne(array) { // the parameter is assigned to the same object we passed in